The Columbia Business School Essays: Examples + Analysis

 The word limit for each of the three essays is subject to change with each passing year.
 Though it has been getting shorter in recent years, you can expect the word limit for each essay to remain in the range of 250 to 500 words.

-3. Can I write over the word limit?
+3. Can I Write Over the Word Limit?

 It is important to keep the word count into consideration when writing your essays, and we don’t recommend that you exceed the limit.
 Doing so can communicate that you don’t know how to follow instructions or that you are unable to properly organize your thoughts and ideas.